Jury

 H.-D. Buschau pensionierter Lehrer an einem Gymnasium.
 Er ist einer der Landesmusikdirektoren im Niedersächsischen Musikverband, stellv.
 Bundesmusikdirektor Spielleutemusik in der BDMV und Mitglied des WAMSB Board of Directors.

-Tang Chia Hoe, Malysia
+Tang Chia Hoe, Malaysia

 Kasia Czyzak, Polen